-- Download: the Vice-Chancellor's Awards for Excellence Guidelines (docx, 87kb); and
+- Download: the Vice-Chancellor's Awards for Excellence Guidelines (docx, 91kb); and

-- Download: the Vice-Chancellor's Awards for Excellence Nomination Form (docx, 102kb).
+- Download: the Vice-Chancellor's Awards for Excellence Nomination Form (docx, 105kb).

-The purpose of the Vice-Chancellor's Awards for Excellence is to recognise and reward exceptional performance that supports the Federation University Australia Strategic Plan 2016–2020 over a 12-month period.
+The purpose of the Vice-Chancellor's Awards for Excellence is to recognise and reward exceptional performance that supports the Transforming Lives and Enhancing Communities - Strategic Plan 2018 – 2022 (pdf, 3.99mb) over a 12-month period.

 Academic, teaching and general/professional staff employed in their current position for a minimum of six months, on a continuing basis or a fixed-term appointment which extends for at least one year are eligible to be nominated for an award.
 Teams are also eligible to receive an award.

-There will be one award per seven categories each year.
+There will be one award per eight categories each year.
 The categories are:

-Two new award categories have been added to recognise research performance and excellence.
+A new award category has been added to recognise research impact.

 The Vice-Chancellor will determine the monetary amount for each award category at the start of the financial year.
 The amount will be $3,000 per category unless otherwise determined by the Vice-Chancellor.